In a Nutshell

 Users that run into trouble installing or using WooCommerce have great support options at their disposal.

-Those that are not paying customers can browser the company’s extensive documentation and the FAQ page.
+Those that are not paying customers can browse the company’s extensive documentation and the FAQ page.

 Those that have signed up for some of WooCommerce’s premium features, such as custom themes, can receive customer support through their team.
 They can be reached by email and tickets are generally responded to within an hour.